rlong2/HackTheBox/README.md

 ### Description

 The guides that I created for rooting retired machines on Hack The Box are mostly txt files.
-I am in the process of rewriting these walkthroughs as more substantial **[CherryTree](https://github.com/giuspen/cherrytree)** reports, which can be exported as **PDFs**.
-For convenience, these reports will also be exported as **TXT files** for readability on GitHub.
-It is preferred to view the files in **CherryTree** or to export the CherryTree files as PDFs for a better user experience *(there are screenshots!)*.
+I am in the process of rewriting these walkthroughs as more substantial Markdown reports, which can be imported into [Obsidian](https://obsidian.md/) and exported as **PDFs**.

-#### Example Cherryree template
+#### Example Markdown template in Obsidian
 ```
 MACHINE NAME
   - Target Information